zuri-training/Project-My-Debtors-Team-38/contributions.md

 | ImproperConf error  | Corrected the variable name, Readjusted the indentation in views and return render|
 | Template not rendering | Added the templates folder name in url path|

-The Ana

-Aisha

-Issues	Solution
-Media files storage 	Configured in settings.py using Media url and media root, importing settings and static in the project url.py and implemented configurations adjoining it to the default urlpatterns variable
-Newly added Models not migrating 	Added the app name in settings.py and deleted pycache ImproperConf error 	Corrected the variable name, Readjusted the indentation in views and return render Template not rendering 	Added the templates folder name in url path